Back to Blog

 Bronze Alloys

 Bronze bearings have served rotating machinery for centuries.
-Various bronze alloys address different wear conditions:
+The alloy family offers various compositions addressing different wear conditions and load requirements.

-Aluminum Bronze (C95400) Higher strength and corrosion resistance than tin bronzes.
+Aluminum Bronze (C95400) provides higher strength and better corrosion resistance than tin bronzes.
+It excels in heavy-duty bearings and marine equipment where high loads combine with corrosive environments.

 Tool Steels

-Hardened tool steels provide maximum wear resistance for severe abrasive environments:
+Hardened tool steels provide maximum wear resistance for severe abrasive environments where plastics and bronzes fall short.

 Wear-Resistant Steels